AMP

 - failed to implement systems and processes to ensure that their authorised representatives complied with their duties to their clients.

-It is also alleged that authorised representatives charged Ongoing Service Fees (OSFs) to clients for contractual services under an AMP Ongoing Service Package on or after 23 July 2014, but some group members did not receive those contractual services.
+The applicants also alleged that authorised representatives charged Ongoing Service Fees (OSFs) to clients for contractual services under an AMP Ongoing Service Package on or after 23 July 2014, but some group members did not receive those contractual services

 Damages sought